Technical debt

 # Superb syntax

 The most important aspect of Workflow is the end-user experience.
-Is all about enable to easy solve progressive problems and its syntax is a reflection of this motto.
+It's all about enabling easy solutions to progressive problems, and its syntax reflects this motto.

 use function Chevere\Workflow\job;